Is There Any Privacy When Surfing?

 The same can be said for libraries.
-Also in libraries you will need some form of ID.
-Since libraries are often linked to the government it is actually even worse then surfing from an internet cafe, you might as well just send all your data immediately to Big Brother
+Also in libraries, you will need some form of ID.
+Since libraries are often linked to the government, it is actually even worse than surfing from an internet cafe, you might as well just send all your data immediately to Big Brother. ;-)

 Another way is to use another person's (wireless) internet access, this would add privacy but it is also illegal if done without permission.